droukin-jobs/smartpay02/README.md

  - `json.c json.h` 		= json utility functions
  - `url.c url.h` 		= url processing functions
  - `terminal.c terminal.h` = terminal operations
+ - `packer.h`			= contains preprocessor macros for PACK algorythm (used for trasnaction storage)
  - `makefile` 			= can be used for compiling and some runtime testing

 To compile main project use the makefile and GNU make in the projects root directory